Kontorhausviertel Hamburg Walk

 From the merchant’s house to the Kontorhaus

 Until the second half of the 19th century, the Hamburg town house combined three functions.
 The merchant lived in it, stored his goods there and also conducted his business from there.
-Later, the wealthy merchants moved to the Alster and Elbe rivers, the goods were stored in the Warehouse District, and separate buildings were built for the increasingly complex office activities.
+Later, the wealthy merchants moved to the Alster and Elbe rivers, the goods were stored in the Warehouse district, and separate houses were built for the increasingly complex office activities.
 From the 1880s, the Kontorhaus thus came into being.

 For tenants only the best

-The most modern facilities such as paternoster lifts, central heating, telephone connection combined with representative entrance areas were attractive to tenants.
+The most modern facilities such as paternoster, central heating, telephone connection combined with representative entrance areas were attractive to tenants.
 Since only the exterior walls have load-bearing functions, flexible floor plans were made possible.
 Typically, shipping or foreign trade companies had the Kontorhaus built for them, and companies with which they cooperated moved in as tenants.
 Short distances were an advantage at a time when many documents were still transported in the original and not by mail.

 Domplatz and Hamburg's beginnings

-The fortification, the cathedral, the school
+The castle, the cathedral, the school

 Around the Domplatz today

 If you look around the Domplatz today while walking through the Kontorhausviertel, the first thing that catches your eye is the Petrikirche, the oldest of Hamburg’s five main churches.
 In the basement of the bakery further to the right, one finds excavations from the 12th century.
 Here you can have a coffee amidst the old wall remains.
 Opposite is the building of the ZEIT, where Helmut Schmidt had his office as editor until his death.